mravtechinfo/one-for-all/docs/obsidian_docs/PCSB Cheat Sheet (Document by T_G).md

 Admin  account has the API key and a feature to import user using file upload (XML is uploading here) which hints to XXE Going to look for XXE injection payloads on PCSB guide repo

+Making the exploit payload and using the exploit server to send it to the victim Now we have done chatgpt inside the same machine from which we are giving the exam......(heart beat skipped !!!!)